More about Governance Risk and Compliance

 - Implementing GDPR: Lessons Learned

 - How to Prepare for CCPA Compliance: A Practical Guide for Data Controllers

 In today’s world of privacy regulation, it’s important to understand the mechanics of compliance rules.
 For privacy regulation in particular, these rules include the creation of key artifacts that show regulators and customers that the company understands and can address key components of the regulation.
 Your company’s data protection impact analysis, or DPIA, is one such artifact.

-In this post we’ll explore what DPIAs involve, the key components to creating your own, and and how NetApp Cloud Compliance for Cloud Volumes ONTAP and Azure NetApp Files can help you approach this important first step.
+In this post we’ll explore what DPIAs involve, the key components to creating your own, and how NetApp Cloud Compliance can help you approach this important first step.